 All learners who enter adult education programs must be assigned an Educational Functioning Level (EFL) in accordance with National Reporting System guidelines.
 In order to accomplish this task, it is necessary to assess the learners with NRS approved testing instruments and procedures that ensure an accurate representation of their placement on an educational continuum.
 The NRS identifies twelve EFLs (six ABE and six ESL) as part of its accountability measures.
 Each functioning level addresses a general set of standards and competencies that adults must demonstrate to be able to exit that level.
 See Appendix A for NRS core measures.
+Local programs may implement virtual test proctoring using the assessments identified in this policy, in accordance with the test publisher's permissions and procedures for virtual testing.

-- All learners must be assessed at intake or prior to receiving twelve (12) hours of instruction.
-Through student interview at intake, programs must make every effort to identify students who may need accommodations during assessment.
+- 1. All perspective student learners must be assessed at intake or prior to receiving twelve (12) hours of instruction.
+Through participant interview at intake, programs must make every effort to identify participants who may need accommodations during assessment.
 See Specific Assessment Policy V. Accommodations In The Testing Process.
-An exception to preand post-testing Adult High School 9^h through 12th graders is found in Specific Assessment Policy I. Adult Basic Education and Adult Secondary Education. - 2.
+An exception to pre- and post-testing Adult High School 9h through 12th graders is found in Specific Assessment Policy I. Adult Basic Education and Adult Secondary Education. - 2.
 Measurable skill gains (MSG) are documented during each Period of Participation (POP).
-A POP is created once the student has been administered a pre-test and accumulates 12 instructional hours.
-Within a program year, if a student "drops or stops out" of class (no attendance) a new POP begins on the first date of instructional hours after a minimum 90 day absence.
-The student must also accumulate 12 instructional hours before the second POP is created in LACES.
-If the student returns to classes before a 90 day absence occurs, the previous POP is still in effect.
+A POP is created once the participant has been administered a pre-test and accumulates 12 instructional hours.
+Within a program year, if a participant "drops or stops out" of class (no attendance) a new POP begins on the first date of instructional hours after a minimum 90 day absence.
+The participant must also accumulate 12 instructional hours before the second POP is created in LACES.
+If the participant returns to classes before a 90 day absence occurs, the previous POP is still in effect.